8bNFT/incomplete-guide-to-imx/README.md

     }

 In the above example **attributes array will not be indexable, filterable or shown on the Immutable Marketplace**.
-However, IMX's crawler does pull in the information and makes it available as a part of metadata for 3rd party marketplaces and other users to take advantage of.
+However, **IMX's crawler does pull in the information and makes it available as a part of metadata** for 3rd party marketplaces and other users to take advantage of, so `attributes` property will be available in the IMX API.
+This means marketplaces can display more advanced structures other than the top level primitives if they choose to.
-**IMX will be able to index Creature #1's name, image_url, description and hair!**
+**IMX will be able to index (for filtering/search purposes) Creature #1's name, image_url, description and hair**, while `attributes` will be stored, but can't be used for querying purposes.

 ### Available core properties
 *There are no required fields inside your metadata*